What Attorney-Client Privilege Means in Kentucky

-What Is Attorney-Client Privilege?
+What is Attorney-Client Privilege?

 This privilege is a trust between the client and the attorney that demands that the attorney keep the conversations that they have with their clients as confidential information.
 In other words, attorney-client communications are confidential.

 What an attorney can also do with these facts is make that truth sound and seem better.
 Better yet, they know the ways in which the law works that allows the truth to be worded in a defendant’s favor.
-Armed with the truth an attorney is more likely to get you the best deal possible from the prosecutor before a defendant is even in front of a judge.
+Armed with the truth, an attorney is more likely to get you the best deal possible from the prosecutor before a defendant is even in front of a judge.

-When Does Privilege Start and End?
+When Does Lawyer-Client Privilege Start and End?

 The privilege begins, or “attaches,” once a defendant is represented by an attorney.
 This is usually when someone requests an attorney during a police interrogation.
 Invoking one’s right to council prevents the government from continuing to speak with a defendant.

 There are also “many conversations that do not implicate privileged conversation,” Moore says.
-“Explaining what the charges are, the court processes, who the players are and background conversations that are factually based don’t implicate the attorney-client privilege.”
+“Explaining what the charges are, the court processes, who the players are, and background conversations that are factually based don’t implicate the attorney-client privilege.”